 The Clinic will consist of a series of interactive lectures and tutorials that will guide participants through the uses of dynamical modeling in epidemiology.
 Various modeling paradigms will be discussed, with a particular focus on the development of compartmental models, and participants will be given guidance regarding the appropriate use of models to address their own research questions.
 Working closely with their peers and with Clinic faculty, each participant will develop a research plan that describes a roadmap for integration of dynamic modeling with data collection and/or analysis in a study system of their choosing.
 The research plan can be used as a framework for grant or dissertation proposals when participants return to their home institutions.

 Students and researchers with a demonstrated interest in infectious disease research are encouraged to apply.
 Applicants with a good grounding in statistics and experience with data collection will be preferred.
 This workshop is not intended for those with substantial prior experience in dynamical modeling.

 The application process for the Clinic is competitive.
-The deadline for receipt of applications is 25 October 2018.
+The deadline for receipt of applications is 25 September 2019.
 Additional applications may be considered after the deadline, on a space-available basis.
-Applicants who will need a visa to visit South Africa are strongly encouraged to apply by 25 October.
+Applicants who will need a visa to visit South Africa or wish to be considered for scholarship support are strongly encouraged to apply by 25 September.
 Incomplete applications will not be considered.

-Detailed application instructions are available via the application form, linked below.
+Detailed application instructions are available via the application form, which is linked below.